Cloud Security Concerns

 In contrast, hosting your data with Atlantic.Net means you have a reliable partner with industry experience and knowledge of the latest threats.
 We’re constantly monitoring and upgrading our systems to ensure that your data is as safe as possible.
 Our physical facility itself is secure: SAS 70 Type II compliant, with concrete walls, palm scanners, keycard and eye-scan verification, and CCTV monitoring.

 To conclude, we believe that storing your data in-house is much like keeping your money under the mattress…it’s fine until it’s not.
 Cloud computing lets you contract with a professional security resource while also saving money on your IT needs.
 We encourage our clients and prospective clients to learn more about the real risks and real benefits of both in-house data and cloud storage.
 If you have additional specific security needs, please talk to one of our sales engineers about how we could best serve you.
-You can always try our Cloud Hosting risk-free at www.atlantic.net!
+You can always try our Cloud Server Hosting risk-free at www.atlantic.net!

 Atlantic.net offers an array of services included managed, dedicated and HIPAA compliant hosting solutions – contact us today for a consultation.